linode/docs/docs/guides/development/version-control/git-merge-conflicts/index.md

     git merge main

-The chapter on [Advanced Merging](https://git-scm.com/book/en/v2/Git-Tools-Advanced-Merging) in the [Pro Git](https://git-scm.com/book/en/v2) book describes other conflict-resolution techniques; the whole book is well worth reading.
+The chapter on [Advanced Merging](https://git-scm.com/book/en/v2/Git-Tools-Advanced-Merging) in the [Pro Git](https://git-scm.com/book/en/v2) book describes other conflict-resolution techniques.

 ## Use a Git GUI to Fix a Merge Conflict

 ### Visual Studio Code (VS Code)

-[Visual Studio Code (VS Code)](/docs/guides/vscode-marketplace-app/) is a full-featured programmer's text editor.
-VS Code provides a good set of conflict-resolution tools that can be invoked from the command line by configuring Git to use VS Code as a merge tool.
+[Visual Studio Code (VS Code)](/docs/guides/vscode-marketplace-app/) is a full-featured code editor.
+VS Code provides a good set of conflict-resolution tools that can be invoked from the command line.
+You must configure Git to use VS Code as a merge tool.
 Use the following Git commands to set this up:

     git config --global merge.tool code
     git config --global mergetool.code.cmd 'code --wait $MERGED'